mzivic7/endcord/README.md

 ## Features
-- Extremely low CPU and and RAM usage (values greatly depend on number of servers and channels)
+- Extremely low CPU and RAM usage (values greatly depend on number of servers and channels)
 - View images, gifs, videos, audio and stickers in terminal with ASCII art or in external app
 - YouTube video and stream support
 - Integrated RPC (only Rich Presence)